This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Denmark.

 For voluntary filing regimes (only), are there any factors not related to competition that might influence the decision as to whether or not notify?

 In general, the same substantive test applies to all sectors.
-However, it should be noted that mergers between providers of telecommunications (which are not, as such, subject to scrutiny under the Danish Competition Act) must be notified to the Danish Business Authority if the parties have a combined turnover in Denmark of at least DKK 900 mil-lion and the merger includes a public telecommunications network.
-The Danish Busi-ness Authority will consider whether such merger cases should be referred to the DCCA for further assessment.
+However, it should be noted that mergers between providers of telecommunications (which do not meet the normal thresholds for merger control, cf. above) must be notified to the Danish Business Authority if the parties have a combined turnover in Denmark of at least DKK 900 million and the merger includes a public telecommunications network.
+The Danish Business Authority will consider whether such merger cases should be referred to the DCCA for further assessment.
 If a merger is referred to the DCCA, the DCCA will apply its usual substantive test applicable to all mergers.

 Are ancillary restraints covered by the authority’s clearance decision?

 Ancillary restraints are covered by the DCCA’s clearance decisions, but the DCCA is not obliged to carry out an assessment of such restraints.
 Consequently, the parties themselves must assess whether the individual terms of the merger agreement can be categorized as ancillary restraints.
-Practice in Danish and EU merger decisions as well as the Commission’s Notice on ancillary restraints should serve as guidance for the parties.
+Practice in Danish and EU merger decisions as well as the Commission’s Notice on ancillary restraints serve as guidance.